Edmonds College Logo

 Course Level Objectives

-1. Create and manage a cost database using computer software.
+1. Create and manage a construction project using computer software.

 5. Research and collect specific construction cost data.